Top 10 Things to Do in Palm BeachBahamas Blog > Tips and Guides > Top 10 Things to Do in Palm Beach

 - Antique Row, Art & Design District: With over 40 antique shops in this fascinating art and design district you can visit a vast array of some amazing antique shops.
 These antique shops offer an extensive selection of 17th to 20th century antiques, fine and decorative arts, period deco, vintage to modern furnishings and so much more.
-All of these quaint antique shops are within walking distance and complemented by few award-winning restaurants, so this is great spot to get a little shopping done and grab a bite to eat.
+All of these quaint antique shops are within walking distance and complemented by a few award-winning restaurants, so this is a great spot to get a little shopping done and grab a bite to eat.
 This is the antique design center of Florida and is frequently visited by many top interior designers, so you don’t want to miss this gem.

 - Worth Avenue: As the saying goes… If you haven’t been to Worth Avenue, You haven’t been to Palm Beach.
-Worth Avenue is world class opulence, it’s a walk able shoppers paradise with nothing but luxury, and is easily Rodeo Drives counterpart, and spans just three blocks from the Atlantic Ocean to the Inter coastal Waterway.
+Worth Avenue is world-class opulence, it’s a walkable shoppers paradise with nothing but luxury, and is easily Rodeo Drives counterpart, and spans just three blocks from the Atlantic Ocean to the Intercoastal Waterway.
 Worth Avenue is so much more than shopping, it’s History, est. in 1928 many famous and affluent people paved the way to make such a glamorous place where people come from all over the world to shop dine and stay.
 Not only is there excellent shopping but there are amazing options for a dining experience.
 Worth Avenue is worth the visit!

 - Bethesda by the Sea: This historic church was built in 1889, and is known for its beautiful architecture and gardens.
 This is a popular spot to visit to really reflect on its beauty and history.
-The sunlight illuminates vibrant colours casting images in the church through its magnificent stained glass windows, the Cluett Memorial Garden provides yet another element of beauty to take in and a peaceful atmosphere.
+The sunlight illuminates vibrant colors casting images in the church through its magnificent stained glass windows, the Cluett Memorial Garden provides yet another element of beauty to take in and a peaceful atmosphere.

 - Ragtops Automobile Museum: Ragtops was established in 1980, and in this 8,000 plus sq. ft. the facility you will be in a car enthusiast destination.
 This facility is filled with special interest automobiles and memorabilia with two distinct showrooms.
-This is “A must see destination!” according to the New York Times.
+This is “A must-see destination!” according to the New York Times.
 If you love vintage vehicles then this is the spot you want to visit, where you’ll see some cool memorabilia and amazing automobiles from the 1952 Tin Woody Wagon to the 1956 Ford Sunliner to the 1941 Cadillac Sedan Convertible.

-- Downtown West Palm Beach Food Tours: Not only do you get to take a food tasting tour of West Palm Beach, you’ll get to sample a wide variety of foods and delicacies from around the world with just one tour.
+- Downtown West Palm Beach Food Tours: Not only do you get to take a food tasting tour of West Palm Beach, but you’ll also get to sample a wide variety of foods and delicacies from around the world with just one tour.
 On this tour, you’ll also get the opportunity to learn about West Palm’s history and culture.
 On this food tour, you’ll get to sample a diverse cuisine from some of the most popular restaurants in town.
 So if you’re a foodie, then this is the tour you don’t want to miss.